-What does CbC reporting and the automatic exchange of CbC reports entail?
+What does the CbC reporting and automatic exchange of CbC reports entail?

-The ultimate parent entity of any large multinational enterprise (MNE) (with annual consolidated group revenue in the immediately preceding fiscal year equal to or exceeding EUR750m, or a near equivalent amount in domestic currency), for the MNE group's fiscal year beginning on or after 1 January 2016, will have to prepare and file a CbC report in the jurisdiction of its tax residence.
+The ultimate parent entity of any large multinational enterprise (MNE) (with annual consolidated group revenue in the immediately preceding fiscal year equal to or exceeding 750,000,000 EUROS, or a near equivalent amount in domestic currency), for the MNE group`s fiscal year beginning on or after 1 January 2016, will have to prepare and file a CbC report in the jurisdiction of its tax residence.
 Then, following the government-to-government mechanism implemented, CbC reports will be exchanged on an automatic basis with the competent authorities of the jurisdictions in which the MNE group operates.

 It is worth reiterating that the exchange will not start with the jurisdictions which are not party to the CbC MCAA.
 For instance, if one entity from the group of the MNE is a tax resident of the Russian Federation, a CbC report will not be sent to the Russian tax authorities until the Russian Federation joins the agreement.